National Eligibility cum Entrance Test (Undergraduate): Exam cutoff and reservation

+Over 1,700 private medical seats in Uttar Pradesh alone were left vacant during the mop-up round solely due to unaffordable fee, lack of educational loans and government funding; also considering the socio-economic condition of Indian population, it is extremely difficult to cash a private medical seat.

+Colleges and medical seats

-As per the orders of the Supreme Court and the NMC Act 2019, a single medical entrance exam is conducted all over India for admission into medical and dental colleges, colleges and universities will not be able to conduct their own medical entrance exam and will accept students based on the All India Rank obtained in NEET (UG).
+As per the orders of the Supreme Court and the NMC Act 2019, a single medical entrance exam is conducted all over India for admission into medical and dental colleges.
+Colleges and universities will not be able to conduct their own medical entrance exam and will accept students based on the All India Rank obtained in NEET-UG.
 After the declaration of the results, an All India Rank (AIR) is allotted to each candidate and a merit list is released.

 The National Medical Commission conducts counselling (allotment of seats according to merit and candidate choice) for 15% state seats, central institutes and deemed universities.
 The counselling for remaining 85% state quota seats and private colleges is done by the medical boards of respective states.
 States prepare their separate merit list on basis of NEET-UG results.
-The total number of seats offered under NEET as of 2022 are 177,126 (98,013 for MBBS, 27,868 for BDS, 50,720 for AYUSH and 525 for BVSc).
+The total number of seats offered combining Gov. and under NEET as of 2024 are 196,515 (109,170 for MBBS, 28,088 for BDS, 52,720 for AYUSH and 6537 for BVSc).

+Courses

+Under NEET(UG) following courses can be taken by a candidate: